-A student organization is defined as an Association of Student Activities (ASA) and the Student Organization, Leadership and Engagement office (SOLE) registered group/organization which is directed and controlled by students whose programs and activities affect the educational process, promote cultural understanding and student welfare, and/or contribute to the enrichment of the overall community at MIT.
+A student organization is defined as an ASA and SOLE registered group/organization which is directed and controlled by students whose programs and activities affect the educational process, promote cultural understanding and student welfare, and/or contribute to the enrichment of the overall community at MIT.

 Student organizations are to be initiated by, organized, comprised of and led by MIT undergraduate and graduate students.
-If there are is ever a question to as the level of involvement of students vs. non-students in student organizations, it is at the discretion of the ASA and SOLE to review and assess the club's current standing and membership for possible de-recognition.
+There are certain privileges awarded to MIT alumni and our Cambridge community members where they may be able to participate in student organization activities but not to manage finances, space, events, etc. If there are is ever a question to as the level of involvement of students vs. non-students in student organizations, it is at the discretion of the ASA and SOLE to review and assess the club's current standing and membership for possible de-recognition.